Symplectic homology and the Eilenberg-Steenrod axioms: An obstruction to symplectic cobordisms (joint with Peter Albers)

 \begin{proof} If $\p_-W$ is hypertight then the map $SH_n^{=0}(\p_-W)\to SH_n^{\geq 0}(\p_-W)$ is an isomorphism, so $\p_-W$ is not SAWC.
 On the other hand, $SH_*(\p_+W)=0$ implies by Lemma~\ref{lem:SAWC} that $\p_+W$ is SAWC.
 This is impossible by Proposition~\ref{prop:cob-vanishing}. \end{proof}

-{\bf Remark.} In the statement of Corollary~\ref{cor:hypertight} it is understood that $SH_*(\p_+W)$ is defined with respect to the partial filling $W$.

-{ \begin{corollary} There is no Liouville cobordism $W$ of dimension $2n\geq 4$ with vanishing first Chern class such that $\p_-W$ is hypertight and $\p_+W$ is fillable by a subcritical Stein manifold with vanishing first Chern class. \end{corollary}
+{ \begin{corollary} There is no Liouville cobordism $W$ of dimension $2n\geq 4$ with vanishing first Chern class such that $\p_-W$ is hypertight, $\p_+W$ is fillable by a subcritical Stein manifold with vanishing first Chern class, and the map $\pi_1(\p_+W)\to \pi_1(W)$ induced by inclusion is injective. \end{corollary}

-\begin{proof} Let $F$ be such a subcritical filling of $\p_+W$.
+\begin{proof} Let $F$ be such a subcritical Stein filling of $\p_+W$.
 Denote ${^F}SH_*(\p_+W)$ the symplectic homology computed with respect to the filling $F$, and ${^W}SH_*(\p_+W)$ the symplectic homology computed with respect to the partial filling $W$.
 Since $SH_*(F)=0$, we also have ${^F}SH_*(\p_+W)=0$ by Corollary~\ref{cor:vanishing-finitedim}.
-On the other hand one can choose on $\p_+W$ a contact form so that all Conley-Zehnder indices of closed Reeb orbits are $>1$~\cite{MLYau}, and therefore $>3-n$ provided that $n\geq 2$.
-It follows that the symplectic homology of $\p_+W$ is independent of the filling and therefore we also have ${^W}SH_*(\p_+W)=0$.
-The conclusion then follows from Corollary~\ref{cor:hypertight}. \end{proof} }
+By Remark~\ref{rem:subcritical}, one can choose on $\p_+W$ a contact form so that all Conley-Zehnder indices of closed Reeb orbits which are contractible in $\p_+W$ are $>3-n$.
+The injectivity of the map $\pi_1(\p_+W)\to \pi_1(W)$ implies that the same condition on the indices holds for all closed Reeb orbits which are contractible in $W$.
+Hence by Proposition~\ref{prop:SH-without-filling} we have ${^W}SH_*(\p_+W)={^F}SH_*(\p_+W)=0$, and the conclusion follows from Corollary~\ref{cor:hypertight}. \end{proof}

+\begin{corollary} There is no Weinstein cobordism $W$ of dimension $2n\geq 6$ with vanishing first Chern class such that $\p_-W$ is hypertight and $\p_+W$ is fillable by a subcritical Stein manifold with vanishing first Chern class. \end{corollary}

+\begin{proof} Indeed, in this situation the skeleton of $W$ has codimension $\ge n\ge 3$ and a generic homotopy of paths will avoid it and can be subsequently pushed by the Liouville flow to $\p_+W$.
+Thus any loop in $\p_+W$ which is contractible in $W$ is also contractible in $\p_+W$, i.e., the map $\pi_1(\p_+W)\to \pi_1(W)$ induced by the inclusion is injective.
+We then conclude via Corollary~\ref{cor:subcritical}. \end{proof} }

 {\bf Examples. }

 (1) Many examples of contact manifolds $M$ with $SH_*(M)=0$ arise as boundaries of Liouville domains with vanishing symplectic homology, e.g.~subcritical or flexible Stein manifolds~\cite{Cieliebak-Eliashberg-book}.